 Trabalham muito.
 Play normal audio You (pl.) work a lot.

 The Many Forms of Você

 Now that we’ve reviewed the basics of tu, você, and vocês in European Portuguese, it’s time to explore some of the hidden complexity behind você.

 The tricky part is that Portuguese natives usually avoid using the actual pronoun você whenever possible.
 Calling someone você to their face can come across as a bit aggressive or direct, kind of like pointing at someone for emphasis while saying “you”.
 That would be a bit intense, right?
 Instead, different “forms” of você are used.
 But don’t worry: the verbs are conjugated exactly the same as if você was present in the sentence, so the grammar will be consistent.

 Keep in mind that most Portuguese natives will be very understanding that you are a foreigner doing your best to learn the language.
 They will have already had exposure to Brazilian immigrants and soap opera stars using você frequently, so they are less likely to be offended, compared to if they were speaking to a native.

 But we know you don’t need any estrangeiro handicap!
-In the spirit of learning as much as we can about the language and Portuguese culture, let’s explore how Portuguese use você… without saying você!
+In the spirit of learning as much as we can about the language and Portuguese culture, let’s explore the following infographic to find out how the Portuguese use você… without saying você!

-Now let’s take a closer look at the 3 main variations you can choose from when speaking to someone formally, ordered from least to most formal.
+Let’s take a closer look at those 3 main variations of você from the infographic, so you know which to choose when speaking to someone formally.
+We’ll go in order from least to most formal.

 1) Replace você with the person’s first name

-- When the informal “tu” would be inappropriate, but you also don’t want to be too formal.
-Obviously, you can only use this once already know the person (because you’ll need to know their first name).
+- When the informal tu would be inappropriate, but you also don’t want to be too formal.
+Obviously, you can only use this once you already know the person (because you’ll need to know their first name).